costajob/app-servers/README.md

 ### Crystal
 [Crystal](http://crystal-lang.org/) 0.24.2 is installed via homebrew.
 Crystal has a syntax very close to Ruby, but brings some desirable features such as strong typing (hidden by a pretty smart type inference algorithm) and ahead of time (AOT) compilation.
-For concurrency Crystal adopts the CSP model and evented/IO (via [libevent](http://libevent.org/)) to avoid blocking calls, but parallelism is not yet supported.

 ### Nim
 [Nim](http://nim-lang.org/) 0.18.0 is installed viw homebrew.